Fall 2022 semester

-Below are important updates for the start of the fall semester.
-As announced on July 27, all students are expected to continue to take personal responsibility and to demonstrate COVID-19 etiquette.
+Below are important updates for the fall semester.
+All students are expected to continue to take personal responsibility and to demonstrate COVID-19 etiquette.

 Vaccinations and Boosters